Dental Services to Replace Missing Teeth in Rochester, NY

 Improves Self Confidence – Missing teeth can lead to low self-esteem.
 When missing teeth are replaced, you’ll be more likely to laugh, smile, and speak with confidence.

 Dental implants bring your mouth to full function while looking like your own natural teeth.
 The process of having your missing teeth replaced with an implant-retained prosthesis takes on average a few months to complete, and they are more permanent solution than other options.
-Dental Prosthodontics of Rochester, NY, offers these dental implant solutions:
+Here are dental implant solutions for replacing missing teeth:

 When a tooth is absent and the adjacent teeth are healthy, it is possible to replace the missing tooth with an implant-supported dental crown.
 The dental implant acts as the root of the tooth with a crown placed on top of it.
 The crown sits above the gum line and is visible as a natural tooth.

-There are two different types of implant crowns: cement-retained and screw retained, which are explained in further detail by visiting our Implant Crown website page.
+There are two different types of implant crowns: cement-retained and screw retained, which are explained in further detail by visiting our Implant-Supported Dental Crown website page.

 Full-arch dental implants are designed to replace an entire dental arch (either the upper or lower teeth) for patients who have lost most or all of their teeth.
 These fixed prostheses on dental implants resemble and function just like your natural teeth.
 In the case of full-arch dental implants, four or more medical-grade titanium implants are placed into the jawbone, and a complete set of teeth is permanently secured onto these implants.
 You can learn more about this option for replacing missing teeth by visiting our Full-Arch Dental Implants page.